SixBytesUnder/infoboard/README.md

   * many more.
 * Transport for London status updates for tube, overground, dlr, tfl rail and tram;
 * Transport for London bus timetable for bus stops you choose;
+* [Magic Mirror](https://www.raspberrypi.org/blog/magic-mirror/) mode - no background images at all, just solid black background and all text is white.
+This gives best contrast to use behind a magic mirror.
 * Everything, except for time can be folded or expanded by clicking on their icons;
 * Two buttons at the bottom right corner allow skipping to the next image or skip the entire folder to the next one (for local images source only);
 * If your browser supports programmatic fullscreen mode, a third button will appear to switch browser to fullscreen;